 houses a stationary cycle studio, classrooms, and offices.

-Nancy Ellis Knox Equestrian Center includes a lighted riding ring, hunter trails field, stables for 30 horses, and 40 acres of wooded trails.
+Nancy Ellis Knox Equestrian Center includes two riding arenas and stabling for 24 horses.
 The College's equestrian program dates back to the establishment of the Rivoli campus in 1928.
 Stables and pastures were originally located across Forsyth Road on land that the college later sold.
 When the college acquired Bradley House in the 1950s, three equestrian buildings came with it, and these became the basis of the college's revived riding program.
-The 24-stall barn also provides classroom, meeting and office space for the Equestrian Program in addition to tack rooms, wash racks, and feed rooms.
-There are six turn-out paddocks connected by a fenced allée and a lighted riding arena.
+The current 24-stall barn, built in 2000 and renovated in 2014, also provides classroom, meeting and office space for the Equestrian Program in addition to tack rooms, wash racks, and four large ceiling fans for equine comfort.
+There are six turn-out paddocks, a lighted riding arena and a warm-up arena.
 Wesleyan's program has grown to national-competition status with two national champions in western events in recent years.
-Wesleyan offers full accommodations for community riding day and residential camps, as well as professional horse shows.
+The Equestrian Center offers community riding, summer day camps, and schooling shows throughout the year.

 Porter Gymnasium houses a heated indoor swimming pool and a classic wood floored basketball/volleyball court, classrooms, weight room, dressing rooms, showers, and offices.
 Built in 1928 and named in honor of the late James Hyde Porter, a Wesleyan benefactor and longtime trustee, the building features a custom-crafted weathervane depicting college women engaged in a game of basketball.
 The gymnasium seats 500 and is available as either an athletic or performance venue, with separate locker rooms for men and women.